Ambisafe/web3-wallet-java-lib/README.md

 ## Usage
->**NOTICE**: all methods throws only RuntimeExceptions for convenience, so be carefuly and check JavaDoc method signature to handle exceptions
+>**NOTICE**: all methods throws only RuntimeExceptions for convenience, so be careful and check JavaDoc method signature to handle exceptions

 ### Accounts
 #### Create